 Get creative with this fun and easy to make Lady bug Open Faced Sandwich tutorial that will be a hit with your little (and big) kids!
+It’s the perfect creative sandwich idea for kids.

 Everybody loves beautiful food.
 And why is it that kids are more likely to eat healthy food in the shape of cute animals?
 This LadyBug sandwich recipe teaches you a great way to sneak nutritious foods onto your child’s plate under the guise of artwork.